TheKevJames/web/site/pages/blog/2019-06-15-http-auth-with-google-kms.md

 That's about all I have to say on this one.
-There's a bit of setup cost to getting this up-and-running and integrated with you're particular stack, but at its core its a pretty simple solution without much in the way of shared information.
+There's a bit of setup cost to getting this up-and-running and integrated with you're particular stack, but at its core it's a pretty simple solution without much in the way of shared information.

 This solution can very easily be modified for server-to-server comunication,